 The fourth cranial nerve (trochlear nerve) has the longest intracranial course and is the only cranial nerve that has a dorsal exit from the brainstem (figure 1).
 It begins in the midbrain at the level of the inferior colliculus as fascicles extending from the fourth nerve nuclei.
 The trochlear nerves cross as they exit dorsally in the anterior medullary velum.
 The fourth nerve passes between the superior cerebellar artery and the posterior cerebral artery and runs in the subarachnoid space.
 It travels within the lateral wall of the cavernous sinus and enters the orbit via the superior orbital fissure to innervate the superior oblique muscle [1-10].
 The primary action of the superior oblique muscle is intorsion of the eye, but it has additional eye movements of abduction and depression (table 1).

 The long course of the fourth cranial nerve renders it particularly prone to injury from blunt head trauma or compression from changes in intracranial pressure, brain tumors, or swelling anywhere along its course.
-(See "Elevated intracranial pressure (ICP) in children".)
+(See "Elevated intracranial pressure (ICP) in children: Clinical manifestations and diagnosis".)